 Remove 1 tbsp of the flour.
 Replace with 2 tbsp of raw cocoa powder, and 1 extra tsp of sugar.
 Blend as per the recipe, and continue with the butter and shortening.

 Divide into two equal portions and pat into disks.
 Wrap in cling wrap.
 Put one in the fridge, and the other one if the freezer for future use.
 The one in the fridge should be in there at least 30 minutes before the next step.

 When ready to bake off the pastry, take it out of the fridge and let it come up to room temp, about 20 minutes.
 Then it will be easy to roll.

 Preheat the oven to 400F

 Mix 1/4 cup of AP flour with 1 tbsp of raw cocoa powder in a bowl with a whisk.
 This will become your bench flour, for rolling the dough on.

 Dust your rolling pin with this flour, and roll out the dish to fit a 9 inch pie plate, with a good 1-1.5 inch overhang.
 Roll gently up in the rolling pin and then transfer the pin to the plate.
 Unroll the pastry over the plate.
 Ease the dough into the plate.
 Trim excess, leaving a good 1 inch border.
 Fold this under itself against the pie plate.
 Flute or decorate as desired.
 Using a fork, poke holes in the crust.
 Place in the freezer for 10 minutes.

-Cut a circle of parchment large enough to fit into the pie and then fill it with pie weights or dried beans etc. Try to remove as many air pockets as possible with the weights or beans.
+Cut a circle of parchment or aluminum foil large enough to fit into the pie and then fill it with pie weights or dried beans etc. Try to remove as many air pockets as possible with the weights or beans.
 Place the pie plate on a baking sheet and bake in the lower third of the oven for 20 minutes.

 Carefully remove the parchment and pie weights and bake for another 10 minutes, until it is set and starting to turn a darker brown.